Why is the American cabinet called the kitchen cabinet historically?

 The Kitchen Cabinet isn’t a formal entity; it’s more like a secret sauce that enhances the flavor of decision-making.
 These advisors, often experts in their fields, bring diverse perspectives to the table.
 Picture a group of friends brainstorming ideas for a dinner party—each one contributes a unique dish, and together they create a feast.
 Similarly, the Kitchen Cabinet helps the President tackle issues ranging from the economy to foreign policy, ensuring that no single flavor dominates the dish.

-READ Can you paint wooden kitchen cabinets?
+READ How can I paint my kitchen cabinets?

 But why is this mix so crucial?
 Well, just as a dish can fall flat without the right balance of ingredients, a presidency can struggle without sound advice.
 When the President surrounds themselves with a variety of voices, it fosters innovation and prevents echo chambers.
 Think of it as a potluck dinner; the more diverse the dishes, the more satisfying the meal.